List of Teenage Mutant Ninja Turtles characters: Tang Shen

 Tang Shen appears in the Mirage comics as the lover of Splinter's owner Hamato Yoshi.

-Then Shen appears in the IDW comics as Hamato Yoshi's wife.
+Tang Shen appears in the IDW comics as Hamato Yoshi's wife.

-In the 2003 animated series, Tang Shen debuted in flashbacks in the Season 4 episode "Tale of Master Yoshi", which was told by Leonardo to Splinter and the other Turtles.
+In the 2003 animated series, Tang Shen debuted in flashbacks in the Season 4 episode "Tale of Master Yoshi", voiced by Karen Neill.
+This flashback was told by Leonardo to Splinter and the other Turtles.
 In this version, Tang Shen had been an orphan raised by the Ancient One, in Tokyo, Japan, who eventually took in the orphaned Hamato Yoshi and his friend Yukio Mashimi as his own sons.
 As the years passed, she fell in love with Hamato Yoshi, and took in a hungry, innocent rat as a pet.
 As her bond with Yoshi strengthened, an even greater rift occurred in Yoshi's longtime friendship with Mashimi.
-Blinded by jealously and hatred, Yukio had ruthlessly murdered Tang Shen in cold blood.
-Her premature demise is what prompted Yoshi to challenge his former best friend and adopted brother to a duel.
-It was Tang Shen's everlasting kindness, beauty and love that made him name the pet rat "Splinter".
-Her grave is located on a hill of flowers, where Yoshi was eventually laid to rest as well.
+Blinded by jealously and hatred, Yukio murdered Tang Shen.

-In the 2012 animated series, Tang Shen had been the loving wife of Hamato Yoshi (who eventually mutated into the mutant-rat Splinter), and had borne a daughter whom they named Miwa.
+In the 2012 animated series, Tang Shen (voiced by Minae Noji) had been the loving wife of Hamato Yoshi (who eventually mutated into the mutant-rat Splinter), and had borne a daughter whom they named Miwa.
 Her decision in choosing Hamato Yoshi over his adopted brother, Oroku Saki, had caused intense hatred to fester between them.
 Further taken over by vengeance, jealously and rage, Oroku Saki had staged an attack on Yoshi, attempting to finish him once and for all.
 However, Tang Shen intervened to defend her husband; a fatal decision, as the final blow meant for Yoshi had struck her instead.